 Sony's latest full frame mirrorless camera combines the resolution of its predecessor, the A7R II, with the kind of high-speed continuous shooting performance you'd expect from a sports camera.
-It's designed for pro photographers (and videographers) who want it all – high-resolution, high-speed shooting and top-quality 4K video.
+It's designed for pro photographers (and videographers) who want it all – high-resolution, high-speed shooting and video specifications that mark it out as potentially one of the best 4K cameras for filmmaking.
 It's not as fast as the sports-dedicated Sony A9 or the low-light video specialist A7S II model, but as a do-it-all jack of all trades, its specs are spectacular.

 Of course, it was bound to happen.
 We knew Sony had the technology to combine high resolution with high frame rates from the moment it launched the Alpha A99 II, and then Nikon announced the D850 which pulled the same trick.
 For a long, long time pro photographers have had to choose cameras designed for resolution or for speed, but this is the latest of a new breed of camera that can deliver both.